ludde127/dataViz/README.md

 ## Typescript

-If you're going write typescript code and need to recompile the javascript files:
+If you're going to write typescript code and need to recompile the javascript files:

 ### Setup